aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### Channels
-The channels configuration for an ADS source holds configuration data to read values from fields on the source device.
-The element is a map indexed by the channel identifier.
+The configuration of channels for an ADS source holds data to read values from the source device's fields.
+This data is structured as a map, indexed by the channel identifier.You can comment out a channel by prefixing its identifier with a "#".
-Channels can be "commented" out by adding a "#" at the beginning of the identifier of that channel.

 **Type**: Map[String,[AdsChannelConfiguration](#adschannelconfiguration)]